 Imagine two people are fishing at a pool.
 A fisherman (untargeted phishing) will be trying to catch a fish in the pool.
 Meanwhile, a spear-fisher (targeted phishing) will be trying to catch a specific fish.

 If you regularly use email, there’s a high chance you have received a phishing scam.
-Below are some real-life examples of phishing attacks, also read our article where the 'tells' of a phishing email are more closely examined.
+Below are some real-life examples of phishing attacks.

 The classic phishing email is being told you’ve won a too good to be true prize or amount of money?
 That’s because it is too good to be true.
 They are fake, they just want your bank account details and should be deleted as soon as you get them.
 Another method of getting bank details is by alerting people to a missed payment or problem with an online account.
 Often these E-mails will look like they’re coming from a bank or mobile phone provider telling the user they need to log in with their details.
 These E-mails will contain malicious links that should not be clicked under any circumstance.